chregu/hhvm-newrelic-ext/README.md

 # Supported version

-This branch is known to support HHVM 3.5, see other branches for older HHVM versions
+This branch is known to support HHVM 3.4, see other branches for older/newer HHVM versions

 # Configuring hhvm